ucsb-cs156/w24/lab/team02.md

 We are focusing on learning these new Spring Boot backend concepts:

 * Creating SQL database tables using `@Entity` and `@Repository`
+* Creating a database migration file for Liquibase migration
 * Using the Lombok annotations: `@Data`, `@NoArgsConstructor`, `@Builder`, etc.
 * Implementing controller routes for CRUD operations (Created, Read, Update, Destroy)
 * Writing unit tests for controller CRUD operations, including the use of: